Toroid-io/drone-kicad/README.md

 - `library`: Collection of extra libraries used by the project.
 They are cloned into `deps_dir/library`.
 - `pretty`: Collection of extra footprints used by the project.
 They are cloned into `deps_dir/footprints`.
 - `3d`: Collection of extra 3D models used by the project.
 They are cloned into `deps_dir/modules/packages3d`.
-- `stp`: Enables generation of 3D board in STEP format.
 - `template`: Collection of extra templates used by the project.
 They are cloned into `deps_dir/template`.
 - `svg`: `true|false`.
 Enables the generation of SVG output.
 - `svg_lib`: Collection of svg footprint repos used for svg output generation.